enhancing economic growth through people using technology that is mostly derived from, or related to, the internet.

 I cannot stress how much you can potentially gain from merely maintaining conversation with the right people (on the right topics) on Google Plus.
 And I had never found this type of richness from LinkedIn or Facebook.

 A lot of people know that they can do some very powerful research on Google search these days.
-The kind of research that was not achievable by paying lots of money to research consultancies years ago.
+The kind of research they could not have gotten even by paying lots of money to research consultancy companies a few years ago.

 However, many people still do not know how to use free Google search's Advanced Features.
 Even less know about using search operator functions.